Curtis Strange was one of the top golfers of the mid- to late 1980s, but one whose wins stopped at an early age.

 In 1988, Strange won four tournaments, including the U.S. Open, and became the first golfer to crack the $1 million mark for single-season earnings.
 In 1989, at age 34, he won his second U.S. Open.
 Strange's first U.S. Open win came via an 18-hole playoff defeat of Nick Faldo.

 He never won again on the PGA Tour.
 By the mid-1990s, Strange was playing less and less on Tour.
 He eventually left the Tour to become lead analyst on ABC's golf broadcast team.
 Strange held that position for several years before departing ABC in 2004.
-In 2005, he began his first season on the Champions Tour.
+In 2005, he began his first season on the Champions Tour, but played the senior tour only sporadically and without winning.

 Strange was known as an intense competitor, someone who could be brusque to fans and media.
 Several times early in his career, he skipped the British Open, a decision he has called his biggest regret in golf.